vkonstad/raspberry-pi-python-training/README.md

-Some entry-level examples towards understanding python, with raspberry pi as a target
+Some entry-level examples towards understanding python, with raspberry pi as a target.

+Static IP settings on raspberry pi included.